PavanRangani/docs/docs/prd/tasks/tasks.md

 ##### Scenario 2.3

-Given: I have one one task.
+Given: I have one one task of one trigger.

 And: Status of that task is done.